 You can also use PHPMailer.

-If your site does not resolve several hours after updating your DNS, test your site to confirm the DNS has updated online:
+If your site does not resolve several hours after updating your DNS, you can use the following links to test your site to confirm the DNS has updated online:

 If you still cannot view the updated site on your computer, try clearing your browser's cache and flushing your DNS: